sammigachuhi/my_django/docs/11-django-admin-changes.md

 Now that we've made changes to our model, it's time we tell Django to make updates to our database schema.

-First run `python3 manage.py makemigrations australia` to tell Django to make records of the updates but limited to the `australia` application only.
+First run `python3 manage.py makemigrations australia` to tell Django to make records of the updates but limited to the `australia` app only.

 ```
 Migrations for 'australia':